 Philip Ellison is a plaintiff.
 He is asking a court for relief.
 The equitable doctrine of unclean hands holds that a party seeking relief from a court must not have engaged in inequitable conduct related to the matter before it.
 The doctrine is not about whether the plaintiff has ever done anything wrong in their life.
 It is about whether the conduct that brings them to court, and the conduct surrounding that dispute, reflects the kind of good faith that entitles a party to equitable relief.

 Ellison was notified that his client was targeting a minor child.
 He forwarded the notification to the client.
 He filed a void lawsuit against the child’s mother.
 He sent process servers to her home after dark, repeatedly, beginning the day after filing, while her children were inside, with each visit broadcast to his client’s 21,000-member audience as entertainment.
-When she went to the press to discuss the harassment, he filed a motion for sanctions for talking about it.
+When she went to the press to discuss the harassment, he filed a circuit court sanctions motion for talking about it.
 He filed a show cause against her nine days after she reported his client to federal child protection authorities.
+On Mother’s Day, she spoke to traditional media about the harassment of her children.
+Three days later, he filed a Court of Appeals sanctions motion.
+She responded by providing the appellate court with the Michigan ICAC report and the full context of this record.
 He surveilled her journalism from his law office.
 He supported his case with a witness who does not appear to exist.
 He misrepresented a disciplinary investigation to this court.

 That is the conduct of a plaintiff seeking equitable relief.
 The doctrine exists for exactly this situation.
 I have raised it in the record.
 The court will decide what to do with it.